Absalom Baird: Civil War

 In April 1862, Baird took command of the 27th Brigade, 7th Division in the Army of the Ohio under Maj.
 Gen. Don Carlos Buell.
 Baird helped secure the Cumberland Gap in June 1862 under George W. Morgan.
-He commanded the 3rd Division, Army of Kentucky where his troops fared poorly in the battle of Thompson's Station though Baird was not personally involved.
-His troops were present at the battle of the Harpeth River before being assimilated into the Army of the Cumberland.
+He commanded the 3rd Division, Army of Kentucky where his troops fared poorly in the Battle of Thompson's Station in March 1863, though Baird was not personally involved.
+His troops were present at the First Battle of Franklin (Harpeth River) in April, before being assimilated into the Army of the Cumberland.

 Baird's division became the 1st Division of Maj.
 Gen. George Henry Thomas's XIV Corps.
 It was in this post that he won fame for his heroic efforts at the Battle of Chickamauga and the Chattanooga campaign.
 Baird won a brevet promotion to colonel in Regular Army for Chattanooga.
 In the Atlanta campaign, Baird led a brigade charge in the Battle of Jonesborough which earned him the Medal of Honor.
 He led his division in Maj.
 Gen. William T. Sherman's March to the Sea and Carolinas campaign.
 Baird led his division in the Battle of Bentonville in the latter campaign.

 On January 23, 1865, President Abraham Lincoln nominated Baird for appointment to the brevet grade of major general of volunteers, to rank from September 1, 1864, and the U.S. Congress confirmed the award on February 14, 1865.
 On April 10, 1866, President Andrew Johnson nominated Baird for appointment as brevet brigadier general in the Regular Army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on May 4, 1866.
 On July 17, 1866, President Andrew Johnson nominated Baird for appointment as brevet major general in the regular U.S. Army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 23, 1866.
 Baird was mustered out of the volunteer service on September 1, 1866.